Doctor in a white coat checking the time, symbolizing long wait times in healthcare in Quebec.

 • Optionally, proof of previous insurance if eligible to waive the waiting period

-Online registration is available at the RAMQ website.
-Coverage typically starts by month three.
-Other provinces run OHIP or MSP with similar systems—but check each province’s newcomer timelines.
+Online registration for the RAMQ health card is available at the RAMQ website.
+While coverage for healthcare in Quebec typically starts by month three for adults, children often receive immediate coverage.
+Other provinces, like Ontario with OHIP or British Columbia with MSP, run similar systems, but always check each province’s specific newcomer timelines for health coverage.

 2. Registering for a Family Doctor or CLSC